 Interns can expect substantial and challenging work.
-A typical intern may learn or master statistical software, be a part of the research lifecycle, work on a report, and publish a blog post.
+For example, an intern may learn or master statistical software, be a part of the research lifecycle, work on a report, or publish a blog post.

-Our interns make valuable contributions to our work, and such all our internships are paid.
-Undergraduate interns are paid $15/hour, and graduate interns are paid $20/hour.
-Interns are not eligible for benefits, including paid time off, or relocation.
+Our interns make valuable contributions to our work, and as such, undergraduate interns are paid $15/hour, while graduate interns are paid $20/hour.
+Interns are not eligible for benefits, including paid time off, but relocation benefits are available to those who need them.
 Interns are responsible for finding their own housing.

 Whether a social scientist writing survey questionnaires, a designer visualizing complex findings or a survey methodologist ensuring our methods are the gold standard, everyone at the Center has a hand in our work.